CalmTed/bible-by-heart/readme.md

     - [x] remove all testData from history
     - [x] remove unfinished
     - [x] remove it before finishing session
-  - [ ] publish as it is for now b.c. we dont really care about state model now, other parts will be just rendered
+  - [x] publish as it is for now b.c. we dont really care about state model now, other parts will be just rendered
+  - [ ] futureprofing
+    - [x] update dependencies
+    - [ ] protect all critical funcions with try catch
+      - [x] storing
+      - [ ] redusing
+      - [ ] app rendering
+      - [ ] initials
+      - [ ] generate tests
+      - [ ] all async
+      - [ ] add throw Error
+      - [ ] hadle errors with toast translated label
+    - [ ] everyday save backup
+    - [ ] on crash propose to open backup and send last state as a report
+    - [ ] incapculate all function and components
+    - [ ] replace inputs with menu-ones (passage editor,settings,modals...)
+  - [ ] export to csv, import from share(parse), or from other data types
+  - [ ] an activity to receive intents(sharing data) from other apps: get just address(define language) or get text with address(define lanuage too)
+  - [ ] ask to fetch translation if textfiled is not empty
   - [ ] edit passage due to, sort main train mode by it
-  - [ ] export to csv, import from share(parse), or from other data types
   - [ ] all tests list, grouping by date and session
+- [ ] register and login (confirm email or google/facebook login) v0.0.9
+  - [ ] passage statistics in passage editor
+     - [ ] most common errors list with error numbers
+     - [ ] total tries tested, total time spent
+     - [ ] most often wrong addresses
   - [ ] statistics:
     - [ ] overal learned
     - [ ] global progress (learned passages score versesNumber*level)